Table Of Contents

 - You will feel relaxed and stress-free at the end of this ritual.

-The way you breathe affects your whole body.
+One of the amazing facts about yoga like pranayama and effective yoga breathing exercises is that these practices affect your whole body.
 When you breathe deeply, the brain is signaled to calm down and relax.
 The brain sends out a message to your body, in turn, to take it easy.
-As a result, one may experience lowered blood pressure and a lowered heart rate and breathing rate.
+As a result, one may experience lowered blood pressure and a lowered heart rate, which means: stress-relief.

-This is the way that stress leaves the body and you enter a state of calmness.
+This is the way that anxiety leaves the body and you enter a state of calmness.

-The best thing is that one does not need special equipment and fancy tools to do these exercises.
-It is free of cost and very effective.
-You just need a place of solitude and peace.
+The best thing about this breathing exerciser is that you do not need any special equipment and fancy tools to do them.
+They are free of cost and very effective; all you need is a place of solitude and peace.